PivPivPiv/Natourus-learn-sass/readme.md

-## Static web page of the electronics store
+## Static web page of the tourist agency

 [Watch on Netlify](https://zingy-salmiakki-07fd94.netlify.app).